MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

 1. In the release summary page, choose the **Logs** link.
-While the deployment is taking place, this page shows the live log from the agent and, in the left pane, an indication of the status of each operation in the deployment pipeline for each environment.
+While the deployment is taking place, this page shows the live log from the agent and, in the left pane, an indication of the status of each operation in the deployment pipeline for each stage.

    ![Viewing the live deployment log](_img/define-multistage-release-process/live-logs-deployment.png)